 Shell scripting is a powerful language and has potential far beyond the knowledge of most programmers.
 Hence, it needs to be understood well so as to leverage its inert potential.

 Interested in learning more about shell scripting?
-Our Linux boot camp training can help you gets your thoughts and concepts cleared about shell scripting.
+Our Linux training can help you gets your thoughts and concepts cleared about shell scripting.